- About Us

-What They Are: These agile, wingless insects feed on hematophagy off the blood of mammals and birds.
-They are very commonly found on dogs, cats, rabbits, and other species.
-Although preventing these pesky parasites is quite simple, they can be quite difficult to rid due to the different life cycles hatching and developing.
-And because they can be difficult to rid and tough to see, they can be lethal to our dogs and cats!
+What Are They: Fleas are agile, wingless insects that feed on hematophagy on the blood of mammals and birds.
+They are commonly found on dogs, cats, rabbits, and other species.
+Although preventing these pesky parasites is quite simple, they can be quite difficult to get rid of due to their different life cycles.
+Because of this, they cause great health concerns for your pets!